What is asbestos?

-The main requirement of the Regulations are: –
+The main requirements of the Regulations are: –

-- A Landlord or anyone responsible for the maintenance of a non-domestic property (this includes individuals who rent out a house or flat for) has a ‘Duty to manage’; any asbestos in the property to prevent exposure to asbestos fibres.
+- A Landlord or anyone responsible for the maintenance of a non-domestic property (this includes individuals who rent out a house or flat) has a ‘Duty to manage’ any asbestos in the property to prevent exposure to asbestos fibres.